jahnvisahni31/DesignDeck/README.md

 docker-compose up --build
 ```

 This command builds the image and starts the container.
 You can then access the application at `http://localhost:3000`.

-## CONTRIBUTING
+## CONTRIBUTING GUIDELINES

 We welcome contributions to DesignDeck!
 To contribute: